Iowa, Colorado, Missouri and Illinois have confirmed EV-D68 cases

 “The full scope is yet to be known, but it would appear it’s in the Midwest.
 In our community, meticulous hand-washing is not happening.
 It’s just the nature of kids,” Jackson said.

-Denver also is seeing a spike in respiratory illnesses resembling the virus, CNN affiliate KUSA
+Denver also is seeing a spike in respiratory illnesses resembling the virus, and hospitals have sent specimens for testing to confirm whether it’s the same virus, CNN affiliate KUSA said.

 Her son was put on a breathing tube for 24 hours.